jerome-trc/viletech/spec/lith-ref.md

 ## Functions

-Lith does not support function overloading; identifiers must be unique.
+LithScript does not support function overloading; identifiers must be unique.

+A function declared in the body of a class or structure taking the parameter `self` or `const self` is considered a class method.

 ## Macros

-Definition of a Lith macro takes the following syntax: `macro macro_name(input, output) {}`, where `macro_name` is any valid identifier.
-The parameters can not take on any other name and do not require type specification. `input` is always a token stream and `output` is always a stream into which new AST nodes can be passed.

-The block within can be omitted for the purpose of declaring the macro without defining it, but only if the declaration is annotated as `#[native]`.
+A LithScript macro is a function with special semantics.
+Declaration of macro requires the signature `#[macro] TokenStream macro_name(input: TokenStream) {}`;  `macro_name` is any valid identifier, and the annotation `#[macro]` is a compiler built-in.
+The block within can be omitted for the purpose of declaring the macro without defining it, but only if the declaration is also annotated as `#[native]`.

 Invocation of a macro uses Rust form, wherein the macro's identifier is followed by a `!` and the input string is surrounded a pair of delimiters, both of which must belong to one kind from a choice of three.
 If using braces (`{}`), no semicolon is needed after the closing delimiter, but one is needed if using parentheses (`()`) or brackets (`[]`).